LearnersGuild/partners/Onboarding Documents/Objectives and Key Results.md

 ## Tracking OKRs

-Every employee should keep track of their OKRs in their own Google Spreadsheet in the OKRs Folder.
+Every partner should keep track of their OKRs in their own Google Spreadsheet in the OKRs Folder.
 Within the spreadsheet, there should be a new sheet for each new quarter.

 OKRS should be talked about every week in 1:1s to consider how each objective is progressing, places where help may be necessary, and how well they reflect current objectives.